SESYNC-ci/introdb-lesson/docs/_slides/tables.md

 Field
 : The smallest unit of information, each having a label and holding a value of the same type.
-: e.g. The time of day during which a plot was surveyed.
+: e.g. The day on which a plot was surveyed.

 Record
 : A collection of related values, from different fields, that all describe the same entity.
-: e.g. The species, sex, size and location of a small mammal observed during a given survey.
+: e.g. The species, sex, weight and size of a small mammal captured during a survey.

 Table
 : A collection of records, each one uniquely identified by the value of a key field.
-: e.g. All records for a small mammal observed during any survey.
+: e.g. All records for small mammals observed during any survey.

 These characteristics could equally be applied to a spreadsheet, one that can be curated in a text file (e.g. a CSV file) as well as specialized formats (e.g. a MS Excel file).
 {:.notes}